of Week Home

 Polyarteritis nodosa (PAN) is the most common form of testicular vasculitis, predominantly seen in the fourth to sixth decades of life.
 It is often associated with hepatitis B virus and human immunodeficiency virus.
 Although 60% to 86% of patients with PAN show testicular involvement at autopsy (ScientificWorldJournal 2010;10:1915), testicular symptoms are present in less than 20% of patients (Hum Pathol 1988;19:186).
-Other vasculitides that may involve the testes include Wegener granulomatosis, Henoch-Schonlein purpura, giant cell arteritis and various autoimmune connective tissue disorders such as systemic lupus erythematosis (J Urol 2006;176:2682).
+Other vasculitides that may involve the testes include granulomatosis with polyangiitis (Wegener's), Henoch-Schonlein purpura, giant cell arteritis and various autoimmune connective tissue disorders such as systemic lupus erythematosis (J Urol 2006;176:2682).

 Testicular vasculitis can present with acute onset of pain and swelling, presumably related to intra-testicular hemorrhage (Ir Med J 2006;99:27).
 Systemic disease is frequently already present at the time of initial presentation of testicular vasculitis or develops shortly thereafter.
 Some cases, however, remain isolated to the testes with no evidence of progression to systemic disease (J Clin Pathol 1994;47:1121).
 It is, therefore, unclear whether isolated testicular vasculitis represents an early site of involvement by systemic disease or a separate entity (World J Surg Oncol 2011;9:63).
 Only several cases of isolated testicular vasculitis were reported in the literature and a presentation suggestive of a testicular neoplasm is even less common (J Clin Pathol 1994;47:1121).
 Since testicular biopsy is contraindicated when malignancy is suspected, the diagnosis is usually reported post-orchiectomy in these cases (ScientificWorldJournal 2010;10:1915, Urology 2003;61:1035).